 Gamaliel Rodríguez (b.
 1977 in Puerto Rico) is a visual artist based in Puerto Rico.
-He works with felt, acrylic and ballpoint pen to produce aerial views of artificial industrial, military, and civilian structures in Puerto Rico and US territories.
-Memories are manipulated into dystopian apocalyptic drawings that imagine the collapse of global infrastructure into ruin.
-Rodríguez received his BA from the University of Sacred Heart in San Juan PR in 2004; his MFA from the Kent Institute of Art and Design in 2005; and has participated in numerous residencies.
-Rodríguez’s work has been included in both solo and group exhibitions such as at SCAD Museum in Savannah, Georgia; Museo de Arte de Puerto Rico in San Juan, Puerto Rico; David Castillo Gallery in Miami, Florida; and Bronx Museum of the Arts in New York.
+He works with pencil, ink, acrylic and ballpoint pen to produce aerial views of artificial industrial, military, and civilian structures in Puerto Rico and US territories.
+Memories are manipulated into dystopian, apocalyptic drawings that imagine the collapse of global infrastructure into ruin.
+Rodríguez received his BA from the University of Sacred Heart in San Juan PR in 2004; his MFA from the Kent Institute of Art and Design in 2005 and the prestigious Skowhegan School of Painting and Sculpture in Maine USA in 2011; and has participated in numerous residencies.
+Rodríguez’s work has been included in both solo and group exhibitions such as at MASSMoCA Massachusetts Museum of Contemporary Art, Massachusetts USA, SCAD Museum in Savannah, Georgia USA; Museo de Arte de Puerto Rico in San Juan, Puerto Rico; Bronx Museum of the Arts in New York.